weaveworks-guides/weave-net-legacy/weave-cloud-microservices/trouble-shooting-dashboard.md

 ##Run the Load Test

-After the Sock Shop has completely deployed onto the cluster, run the same load test as we did above and then view the results in Weave Cloud.
+After the Sock Shop has completely deployed onto the cluster, run the same load test as you did on your laptop and then view the results in Weave Cloud.

 <h3 id="tear-down">Tear Down </h3>